Dermarolling or Microneedling Pros & Cons

 Dermarolling is a popular technique used in cosmetic skin treatments.
-It is a tiny cylindrical drum, studded with micro-needles which can be rolled across the skin’s surface, and claims to eliminate imperfections is by rebuilding collagen fibres beneath your skin.
+It is a tiny cylindrical drum, studded with micro-needles which can be rolled across the skin’s surface, and claims to banish imperfections by rebuilding collagen fibres beneath your skin.

 Used in the right way, for the right reasons, a dermaroller can have a visible positive affect on your skin and support you in banishing your skin woes.
 Here are how it can help certain skin issues:

-Stretch Marks – although it can’t produce dramatic results, by encouraging the production of collagen in the skin, the prominence of stretch marks can be greatly reduced.
+Stretch Marks – Although it can’t produce dramatic results, by encouraging the production of collagen in the skin, the prominence of stretch marks can be greatly reduced.
 Read up on 5 amazing ways to reduce stretch marks here.

 Dermarolling is also beneficial because:

-- It is a quick and easy treatment, which shows results after just a few sessions.
+- It's considered a quick and easy treatment, which has shown results after just a few sessions.